epeterson320/epeterson320.github.io/index.md

 layout: default
 title: I write software.
 ---
-# Hello World

 I'm Eric, and this is my website.
-It's hosted with GitHub Pages.
+It's hosted with GitHub.
+Pages.

 Here are some things I made: